Antipurity/webenv/docs/INTERFACES.md

 - `await env.relink(...interfaces)`: changes the basic interfaces dynamically.
 - `await env.close()`: kills the environment.

-Read the rest of this document for the available interfaces.
+Read the rest of this document for the available interfaces, and/or the runtime documentation `require('webenv').init.docs` for details.

 You may want to write your own agent.
 Base it on `webenv.randomAgent()`: